anirudhsevugan/simpliplay-android-example-fork/README.md

 ### Issues (that can't really be fixed)
 On Android 5, a severe codec issue happens when loading any video, in both ExoPlayer *and* the HTML5 player.
 This is most likely due to the fact that **Android 5 does not support the latest video codecs**.

-And on any Android version, URLs that are signed using self-signed certificates return a source error in any video player in the app that supports using video URLs, **this is normal behavior in Android** and it ***cannot* be fixed because Android does not allow bypassing this check**.
+And on any Android version, URLs that are signed using self-signed certificates return a source error in any video player in the app that supports using video URLs, **this is normal behavior in Android** and it ***cannot* be fixed** because Android does not allow bypassing this check.

 ## Fun Facts!
 The VMs were actually [Android Virtual Devices](https://developer.android.com/studio/run/managing-avds) that were created in Android Studio.